tomasbjerre/simple-bitbucket-commit-checker/README.md

 * Check committer in commit
  * email is same as users email in Stash.
  * name is same as users name in Stash.
-* Optionally check email against regular expression instead of equality to email in Stash.
+* Optionally check author email against regular expression instead of equality to email in Stash.
 Like:
  * ^${STASH_USER}@.*
  * ^[^@]*@company.domain$
 * Check that changed content does not match a specific regexp, like unresolved merge.